naveya-g/naveya-g/README.md

 ### 🚀 About Me

-I'm a PhD graduate in Theoretical Physics turned Data Analyst Consultant with 6+ years of experience in data modeling, statistical analysis, and AI/ML workflows.
-Currently working on projects involving predictive modeling, and LLM-powered solutions for public sector analytics.
+PhD Physics graduate turned Data Analyst Consultant with 6+ years of experience in data modeling, statistical analysis, and end-to-end AI/ML workflows.
+Currently focused on predictive modeling and LLM-powered solutions for public sector analytics.